precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 <mapping:radial-geometric-multiscale direction="read" type="collect" axis="X" from="MyMesh1" to="MyMesh2" constraint="consistent" />
 ```

 The `type` which can be either `"spread"` or `"collect"` refers to whether the participant spreads data from one mesh node to multiple nodes or collects data from multiple mesh nodes into one node.
-The 'axis' is the main axis, along which the coupling takes place, i.e. the principle axis of the 1D and 3D participants.
-In this case `MyMesh1` would be the higher dimensional one, as data needs to be spread to multiple nodes in order for `MyMesh2` to read it.
+The `axis` is the main axis, along which the coupling takes place, i.e. the principal axis of the 1D and 3D participants.
 The `radius` refers to the radius of the circular interface boundary surface.

 Since the 1D participant likely computes average quantities, e.g., the average pressure and velocity in a pipe, a velocity profile has to be assumed in order to convert data between the 1D and 3D participant for the axial mapping.
-Currently, a laminar flow profile is imposed per default,  but different profiles might be supported in the near future.
+Currently, a laminar flow profile is imposed by default, but different profiles might be supported in the future.

 ## Restrictions for parallel participants